deepjavalibrary/djl-demo/docs/training_model.md

-# Training the Character-level CNN model on CSV Dataset
+# Training the character-level CNN model on a CSV dataset

-This document covers Training on an imperative model.
-To learn about defining an imperative model, refer to this [document](define_model.md).
+This document explains training on an imperative model.
+To learn about defining an imperative model, see the [model definition document](define_model.md).

-To simply train the model as is, run the following command
+To train the model as-is, run the following command.